JiemingS/tic-tac-toe-client/README.md

 - As a player, I want my own game account
 - As a player, I want my game data can be stored
+- As a player, I want to play a fancy style game
+- As a player, I want X & O change everytime I click
+- As a player, I want some user message for everymove